-Once your franchise business is created and established, it's easy to fall into the trap of sticking with the status quo.
-After all, things have been working well so far.
-But this is where good franchises can be distinguished from less attractive investment opportunities.
-If you’re prepared to drive a culture of continuous development, progression and improvement, then prospective franchisees will want to benefit from being part of your franchise business opportunity.
+Once franchise businesses have been established, it's easy to fall into the trap of sticking with the status quo.
+After all, why fix something if it isn’t broken?
+This is where good franchises can be distinguished from less attractive investment opportunities.
+If you’re prepared to drive a culture of continuous development, progression and improvement, prospective franchisees will want to benefit from being part of your franchise business opportunity.

 1. Get smarter with franchisee recruitment

-Your franchisees are your most significant assets and so recruiting quality candidates is key to the success and longevity of your franchise business.
-Until now you may have been able to attract the interests of prospective franchisees by just having a few pages advertising your franchise business opportunity on your customer-facing website.
+Your franchisees are your most significant assets, so recruiting quality candidates is key to the success and longevity of your business.
+Until now, you may have been able to attract prospective franchisees just by having a few pages advertising your franchise opportunity on your website.

 Although this is better than having no online presence at all, you can improve the information that you provide candidates by building a separate website specifically targeted at investors.
-This will enable you to properly sell the benefits of joining your business as well dedicating adequate space to answer frequently asked questions.
-You also want to make sure that your telephone number is clear so that potential franchisees can pick up the phone to you or your business development team if they want any more information.
+This will enable you to properly sell the benefits of joining your business, as well as dedicating space to answer frequently asked questions.
+You also want to make sure that your telephone number is clear, so potential franchisees can pick up the phone to you or your business development team if they want any more information.

-Also, it may seem like a minor point, but donít forget to make sure that your franchise website is mobile optimised.
-As the majority of people use their mobile devices to search for anything from a new outfit to a new career in franchising, it's essential that your website can be easily navigated regardless of the device used.
-You wouldnít want to invest time, effort and money into developing a website full of franchise information if itís illegible on a mobile phone screen.
+Also, it may seem like a minor point, but don’t forget to make sure that your franchise website is mobile optimised.
+As the majority of people use their mobile devices to search for anything from a new outfit to a new career in franchising, it's essential that your website can be easily navigated regardless of the device the reader is using.
+You wouldn’t want to invest time, effort and money into developing a website full of franchise information if it’s illegible on a mobile phone screen.

-When your franchisees are on board, the operations manual will become their primary reference point when running their new business.
-If youíre still presenting your franchisees with a physical operations manual on completion of their initial training, then you could be making more work for yourself.
-The disadvantage of physical copies of documentation is that every time you make a change or update an element of your franchise system, you also have to amend the manuals.
-This isnít just time-consuming, but you also do not influence version control.
-Just because you send out new copies of the manual, it doesn't mean that your franchisees are using them.
+The operations manual will become your franchisees’ primary reference point when running their new businesses.
+If you’re still presenting your franchisees with a physical operations manual on completion of their initial training, you could be making more work for yourself.
+This is because every time you make a change or update an element of your franchise system, you’ll also have to amend, reprint and redistribute the manuals.

-A much more effective way of storing and supplying your operations manual is by having a copy available online.
-This allows you to have full control over what your franchisees are seeing and means that you only have to make amendments in one place, which is instantly available for the whole network.
+A much more effective way of circulating your operations manual is by having a copy available online.
+This allows you to have full control over what your franchisees are seeing and means that you only have to make amendments in one place, and then they’re instantly available for the whole network.

 3. Develop more content to raise awareness

-And itís not just your franchise documentation that needs to be brought into the digital age.
-Good franchises invest time and effort into producing quality content for both their customer and franchisee websites.
-Sharing informative, authentic and engaging content will not only get you noticed by your target audience but by the search engines too.
-If youíre able to answer the questions being searched for, you’ll become a voice of authority in your industry which breeds trust and loyalty.
+Sharing informative, authentic and engaging content will not only get you noticed by your target audience, but by the search engines too.
+This means you’ll be found quicker by prospective franchisees, who will assume you’re one of the top franchises in the industry.
+Also, if you’re able to answer the questions being searched for, you’ll become a voice of authority in your industry, which breeds trust and loyalty.

 4. Create individual franchisee landing pages

-One of the biggest myths about franchising is that franchisees are unable to be innovative.
-However, this isn't the case, and you can become one of the most successful franchises if you encourage your franchisees to share their ideas and opinions.
+One of the biggest myths about the franchising system is that there is no room for innovation.
+However, this isn't the case; you can become even more successful by encouraging your franchisees to share their ideas and opinions.
 After all, the Big Mac was developed by a McDonald's franchisee, and that hasn't done too badly!